 Teach, Model, Support

 Young children are still learning how to socialize, collaborate, and negotiate with others.
 With our support, children can learn these valuable skills and work together to find solutions as challenges arise.
-Learn key strategies you can use to teach collaborative problem solving in advance and support it in the moment.
+Learn key strategies you can use to teach social problem solving in advance and support it in the moment.

 The Power of Play

-Families as a Resources
+Families as a Resource

 PROBLEM SOLVING THROUGH BOOKS